Los Angeles Installation

-A scholarship fund will cover not the tuition, but the living expenses, of female and non-binary dramatic writers of color in graduate school and allow them protected time to write, alleviating pressure from financial obligations.
+A fellowship fund will cover not the tuition, but the living expenses, of female and non-binary dramatic writers of color in graduate school and allow them protected time to write, alleviating pressure from financial obligations.
 These writers will go on to create for the stage, television and film.

 TOUR & PROGRAMMING

 The tour will encompass three installations in NYC followed by a national tour of major cities and Historically Black Colleges and Universities.
 We will work with local theaters and artists to present Hansberry’s work and that of contemporary writers of color concurrent with the sculpture’s placement.
 Our educational component will be led by our partners New Victory/New 42.

 The Initiative recently sat down to capture a conversation between Mamie Hansberry (Lorraine's sister) and Taye Hansberry (Lorraine's great niece) as they discussed growing up in the Chicago Hansberry household and aspects of Lorraine's life that shaped her work.
 View the first segment here and click the button below to visit our full library of videos as they are released on YouTube.

 Much has been written about this play; I personally feel that it will demand a far less guilty and constricted people than the present-day Americans to be able to assess it all; as an historical achievement, anyway, no one can gainsay its importance.- James Baldwin